Fill up on Cretan authenticity in the villages of Chania

 From Chania.
 More info

-- You can visit the villages of Chania and find them alive with residents going about their daily life all year round.
+- The villages of Chania are alive with residents going about their daily life all year round.

-- Even during the peak holiday period of May-August, you’ll find Chania’s villages quiet and an excellent change of tempo to the popular beaches and cultural sites.
+- Even during the peak holiday period of July-August, you’ll find the villages of Crete quiet and an excellent change of tempo to the popular beaches and cultural sites.

-- It’s worth dedicating two days to the villages and surrounding countryside of Chania.
+- It’s worth dedicating two days to the countryside and villages of Chania.

-- If your time is limited and you prefer an organised excursion, there are tours that go to around seven villages (approx. 8hrs), that include visits to monasteries, a traditional café and bakery, a folk museum, and cheese tasting and raki distillery experiences.
+- If your time is limited and you prefer an organised excursion, there are tours that visit around seven villages (approx. 8hrs), that include monasteries, a traditional cafe and bakery, a folk museum, and cheese tasting and raki distillery experiences.